Chapter 2 - Metric Spaces

 ■

-NOTE: In the last part, we showed continuity only for points in the sequence $\{x_n\}$ and not any $x$ close to $x_0$.
+NOTE: In the last part, we showed continuity only for points in the sequence and not any close to .

 Do we need an argument on limit points and isolated points?